SimonChenboYi/GildedRose-Refactoring-JS/Process.md

 9. As a manager
    So I can manage the selling prices
    I would like the 'Backstage passes' to has Quality increasing by 2 when there are 10 days or less and by 3 when there are 5 days or less but Quality drops to 0 after SellIn being 0 or lower.

+### Approach

+1. Adding test to cover each methods and features
+2. Refactor based on user stories/features
+2. extend the code (Tdd)